Dallas/Fort Worth sports travel guide

 The huge airport is located between Dallas and Fort Worth (though, for sports fans’ purposes, slightly closer to Arlington than to Dallas proper) and receives flights from just about every major destination in the U.S. — and many international cities as well.
 Light-rail service is available for travelers headed into Dallas.

-An emerging alternative for fliers is Dallas Love Field (DAL), which is a hub for Southwest Airlines and in recent years saw the rescinding of an amendment that restricted service to within Texas and limited surrounding areas.
+A convenient alternative for fliers is Dallas Love Field (DAL), which is a hub for Southwest Airlines and in recent years saw the rescinding of an amendment that restricted service to within Texas and limited surrounding areas.
 As a result, Southwest and other airlines have added service from more far-away destinations.

 Flying into Love Field is certainly more advantageous if you plan to spend the majority of your time in Dallas proper, since it’s much closer than DFW and offers light-rail service into the downtown area.